8 things to check before you sign your tenancy agreement

 Understanding the small print

-But woe betide anyone who doesn't read the small print!
-A little bit of effort now can save you a hell of a lot of aggro in future.
+But more fool you if you don't read the small print!
+A little bit of effort here can save you a hell of a lot of aggro in future.
 Here are the main key points to look out for:

 • Check the start date and end date (you'd be surprised…)